MileHacker Logo

 • Non-wine activities: Integrate non-wine activities into your itinerary: The Evergreen Aviation & Space Museum, The Oregon Garden (with its children's areas), Silver Falls State Park, and u-pick farms (seasonal) offer excellent choices for family groups enjoyment.

-• Entertainment: Pack family Travel games or entertainment for downtime or car rides between destinations.
+• Entertainment: Pack family Travel games or entertainment for downtime or car rides from destination to destination.

 • Accommodation: Consider vacation rentals with kitchens for simpler meal preparation and more space.